MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/view-code-optimizations.md

 - Detailed description of the performance bug insight.
 - The full call stack.
 - Recommendations on how to fix the performance issue.
+- The timeline of the issue's trend impact and threshold.

+### Insights

+The **Insights** tab provides:
+- A brief description of the selected issue.
+- The current condition of your resource memory or CPU usage.
+- An AI-generated recommendation for fixing the issue.

 :::image type="content" source="./media/code-optimizations/code-optimizations-details.png" alt-text="Screenshot of the detail pane for a specific Code Optimizations C-P-U result.":::